Isla Bryson case: Move to a men's prison

-On 26 January 2023, Nicola Sturgeon, the First Minister of Scotland, commented on the case at First Minister's Questions after Conservative leader Douglas Ross raised the issue.
+On 26 January 2023 Sturgeon commented on the case at First Minister's Questions after the Scottish Conservatives leader, Douglas Ross, raised the issue.
 Sturgeon confirmed that Bryson would not serve her sentence at Cornton Vale, saying "There is no automatic right for a trans woman convicted of a crime to serve their sentence in a female prison even if they have a gender recognition certificate.
 Every case is subject to rigorous individual risk assessment and the safety of other prisoners is paramount."
 She also confirmed the Gender Recognition Reform Bill had no bearing on Bryson's case.
 Under Sturgeon's orders, Bryson was moved to a men's wing of HM Prison Edinburgh later the same day.
 In First Minister's Questions on 2 February, Sturgeon agreed with Ross's claim that Bryson was "almost certainly" lying about being transgender, as an "easy way out".

 Rhona Hotchkiss, a former governor of Cornton Vale prison, described the decision to send a convicted rapist to a women's prison as an "unnecessary shambles".

 Aftermath

-Following the decision to move Bryson to a men's prison, speculation arose of a potential blanket rule against accommodating transgender prisoners, after Sturgeon agreed with comments made by Rape Crisis Scotland executive Sandy Brindley in a 27 January episode of The News Agents podcast.
+Following the decision to move Bryson to a men's prison, speculation arose of a potential blanket rule against accommodating transgender prisoners, after Sturgeon agreed with comments made by the Rape Crisis Scotland executive Sandy Brindley in a 27 January episode of The News Agents podcast.
 Vic Valentine of the campaign group Scottish Trans Alliance expressed concern that such a blanket rule would place many trans women at substantial risk if they were sent to a men's prison, but agreed that sex offenders who pose significant risk to women should not be housed with other female prisoners.

 On 29 January 2023, following public backlash over the Bryson case as well as that of Tiffany Scott, a trans woman convicted of stalking a 13-year-old girl, who had successfully transferred to a women's facility, the SPS announced it would pause movements of all transgender prisoners while it carried out an "urgent review" into their locations.
 On 9 February it announced that trans prisoners in Scotland would initially be housed according to their assigned sex at birth, after which their case would be assessed to determine whether it would be suitable to accommodate them in a men's or women's facility.
 On the Bryson case, the report said the Scottish Prison Service's procedures had been followed, but that the SPS had received "conflicting and limited information" about Bryson beyond her immediate convictions, and recommended a "shared justice process" for the future admission of transgender people to prison.
 The report also confirmed that Bryson did not have any contact with the other prisoners during her time at Cornton Vale, and therefore did not pose a risk to them.